netlify-templates/victor-hugo/site/content/press/to-boost-your-daily-steps-add-a-little-competition.md

 ---
-title: 'TO BOOST YOUR DAILY STEPS, ADD A LITTLE COMPETITION'
+articlename: 'TO BOOST YOUR DAILY STEPS, ADD A LITTLE COMPETITION'
 date: '2019-09-11'
 summary: >-
   “We found that a behaviorally designed gamification program led to significant